StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # The Why

 **This segment is entirely optional to read.
-These are just the events leading up to the creation of Old Old World.**
+These are just the events leading up to the creation of Apocalyptic Wonderland.**

 I was addicted to seeing New Vegas and TTW modding videos on YouTube.
 I loved creators such as [Mutant Mods](https://www.youtube.com/@Mutant_Mods/), [Mortyyyy](https://www.youtube.com/@Mortyyyy01) and [DarkPopulous](https://www.youtube.com/@Darkpopulous).
 I saw their modded setups and admired them.
 I thought to myself, "Can't I make a modlist that takes all the best parts from their load orders?"